 WordPress block development can be daunting.
 It’s already intimidating enough that you need to know ReactJS, you also need to install and configure tools like webpack, Babel, and ESLint.

 Here at WebDevStudios, we like to build things; and we love to do so conveniently and efficiently.
 That’s why we built a scaffolding tool that sets up everything you need to focus on building your block!
-Meet @webdevstudios/block.
+Meet @webdevstudios/create-block.

 You need to have the latest Node and NPM installed.
 I highly recommend that you use NVM to easily manage and switch between Node versions.